origamichat/origamichat/CONTRIBUTING.md

 Have something important, urgent, or security-related?

-📧 **anthony@origami.chat**
+📧 **anthony@cossistant.com**

 ---

-Thanks again — we’re building Origami Chat for developers like you, and we can’t wait to open the doors soon.
+Thanks again — we’re building Cossistant for developers like you, and we can’t wait to open the doors soon.

-— Anthony, founder of Origami Chat
+— Anthony, founder of Cossistant